Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * Product teams are free to experiment and learn, which can feel chaotic and is a valuable part of the freedom and responsibility culture
     * The value of blameless and safe incident reviews – the goal is to learn and find patterns and use that information to present whole classes of failure from happening in the future
     * Don't view the value stream in a fragmented way – see the whole end to end system with all its interactions and dependencies and optimize the system as a cohesive whole rather than different tools and domains
+- [HowToMoMonitoringTheSREGoldenSignals] the "golden signals" are, from Google SRE book and the USE/RED methods:
+    * Rate
+    * Errors
+    * Latency
+    * Saturation
+    * Utilization

 ### Post-mortems
 - trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds